myungdal-wang/myungdal-wang.github.io/_pages/about.md

 I'm currently a senior undergraduate student at Central University of Finance and Economics.
 And I'm going to pursue a PhD in Econ at Peking University.

-My research interest includes labor, health and politics.
+My pre-PhD research interest includes labor, health and politics.
+Moreover, due to my finance major, I'm also familiar with corporate finance.

+I'm seeking opportunities for collaboration with smart guys.
+If you could allow me to join your projects, or you'd like to join my projects, feel free to contact me at wmdplato@163.com

 # 📝 Publications